ttscoff/searchlink-plugins/README.md

 # SearchLink Plugins

-A collection of plugins for [SearchLink](https://brettterpstra.com/projects/searchlink/ "SearchLink")
+A collection of plugins for [SearchLink](https://brettterpstra.com/projects/searchlink/ "SearchLink").

 ## Installation